 - 1 jalapeño pepper remove seeds for less heat if needed

 - 1 large garlic clove grated

-- 1 Tbsp fresh thyme or a couple tsp dry thyme.
+- 1 tablespoon fresh thyme or a couple of teaspoon dry thyme.

 - Blue cheese optional